HCL-TECH-SOFTWARE/domino-pwdresetsample/README.md

 Filename | PwdResetSample.nsf
 Templatename | -
 Template version | 8.5.1 (18.11.2008)
-Signed by | Notes Template Development/Domino
-Optimized for | Web
+Signed by | Open Source Template/Domino Development Optimized for | Web

 ## What does this database do?